- A KILLER sounding copy with nearly Triple Plus (A++ to A+++) sound from the first note to the last, just shy of our Shootout Winner

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1982
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes even as late as 1982

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low